-This inaugural boot camp is an opportunity for SAS doctors wishing to gain IMT competencies to attain some of those that are difficult to achieve in clinical practice.
-The competencies may be required as evidence for CESR, for evidence to re-enter a training scheme or simply to upskill for an existing or new clinical role.
+In November 2021 an inaugural boot camp was held which gave SAS doctors wishing to gain IMT competencies an opportunity to attain some of those that may be difficult to achieve in clinical practice.
+These were competencies which may have been required as evidence for CESR, for evidence to re-enter a training scheme or simply to upskill for an existing or new clinical role.

 https://vimeo.com/571792572 (with thanks to Emma Phillips and Ailsa Hamilton)

-The procedural skills aspects of the course give attendees the opportunity to be signed off as ‘ready for directly supervised workplace practice’ in lumbar puncture, ascitic procedures, nasogastric tube insertion, pleural procedures and central venous access.
+The procedural skills aspects of the course gave attendees the opportunity to be signed off as ‘ready for directly supervised workplace practice’ in lumbar puncture, ascitic procedures, nasogastric tube insertion, pleural procedures and central venous access.

-Essential pre-course preparation includes:
+Essential pre-course preparation included:

-This page was last updated on: 30.08.2021 at 15.27
+This page was last updated on: 19.11.2021 at 08.25